scleung-astro/python-apps/README.md

 from scratch.
 The apps can be run standalone except for weatherapp, where an api key and the city-list are necessary to start the app.

+### account_manager.py
+This is a standalone Tkinter app which helps you to manage your transaction for daily expenses.
+The app can manage multiple transaction among accounts.
+It can also save and read data in csv format so that you can use the app at any time your want.

 ### forex_hist.py
 This is a Tkinter app for fetching historical forex exchange rates for some important pairs I used to check.
 The app also plot the data with several indicators, such as exponential moving average and Bollinger's band.

+### image_converter.py
+This apps is my experiemental study of using Tkinter to convert and transform image with different standard converter to understand how boundary and object can be captured in the minimal level.

 ### othello.py
 This is an extension of my tic-tac-toe PyGame app that it runs as a game of